markbellingham/Congo-Tutorial/README.md

 # Congo Tutorial

-A full rewrite of the Congo project using object oriented Java, Servlets, JSP and JSTL, connecting to a MySQL database.
+A full rewrite of the Congo project using object oriented Java, Servlets, JSP (Java Server Pages) and JSTL (Java Standard Tag Library), connecting to a MySQL database.
+The project is to build a full stack application for an online shop, taking information from the database and displaying it in a browser using pre-set queries.

 ## Features of the application include:
 Search by artist, category, price, text string.